martindale/toshi/README.md

 ## Comparison to bitcoind

 Toshi is written in Ruby and uses a PostgreSQL datastore.
 Bitcoind is written in C++ and uses LevelDB.
 Bitcoind is much faster at syncing with the blockchain, but provides a limited interface to blockchain data through LevelDB.
 Toshi is slower to sync but allows much more complex queries against the blockchain in SQL.
-This makes it easier to create web applications or do blockchain analysis.
+This makes it easier to create web applications or to do blockchain analysis.

 ## Docs TODO